drewlustro/dotfiles/README.md

-# Drew's oh-my-zsh dotfiles for OS X
+# Drew's oh-my-zsh dotfiles for Mac OS X
 #### (an oh-my-zsh variant of Mathias' dotfiles for ZSH)

-This fork of Mathias' dotfiles is specially customized for **ZSH** (oh-my-zsh) on Mac OS X. It is a near-complete port of M's original BASH dotfiles but with some bonus goodies that I've customized & added.
+This dotfiles setup is specially customized for **ZSH** (oh-my-zsh) on Mac OS X. It is a near-complete port of M's original BASH dotfiles but with some bonus goodies that I've customized & added.
 My goal is to make this ZSH dotfiles distribution widely compatible and robust yet opinionated.

 ## Installation